AllisonAV/weather-routes/README.md

 <h4>Technologies</h4>

-This application was created using React, React-Redux, and Firebaase, along with APIs from Weather Underground and Google Maps.
+This application was created using React, React-Redux, and Firebase, along with APIs from Weather Underground and Google Maps.

 <h4>Current Functionality</h4>